 3. Rhythms and routines

-Weekly syncs, daily standups, monthly retros – these anchor behaviour.
+Weekly syncs, daily standups, monthly retros – these anchor behavior.

 4. Shared templates